enthought/mayavi/docs/README.txt

    [-1.
 2. 3.]

-It is important to note that it is perfectly safe to delete the reference to the numerix array since this array is actually cached safely to eliminate nasty problems.
+It is important to note that it is perfectly safe to delete the reference to the numpy array since this array is actually cached safely to eliminate nasty problems.
 This memory is freed when the VTK array is garbage collected.
-Saving a reference to the numeric array also ensures that the numerix array cannot be resized (this could have disastrous effects).
+Saving a reference to the numpy array also ensures that the numpy array cannot be resized (this could have disastrous effects).

-However, there are exceptions to this behaviour of using "views" of the numerix array.
+However, there are exceptions to this behaviour of using "views" of the numpy array.
 The `DataArray` class and its subclasses and the `Points` class only make copies of the given data in the following situations.

     1. A Python list is given as the data.

-    2. A non-contiguous numerix array is given.
+    2. A non-contiguous numpy array is given.

     3. The method requiring the conversion of the array to a VTK array expects a `vtkBitArray` instance.

-    4. The types of the expected VTK array and the passed numerix array are not equivalent to each other.
+    4. The types of the expected VTK array and the passed numpy array are not equivalent to each other.
 For example if the array passed has typecode 'i' but the tvtk method expects a `FloatArray`.